The new LUMI website is online at www.lumi-supercomputer.eu, please check the website for latest information about LUMI.

-The European High-Perfomance Computing Joint Undertaking (EuroHPC JU) will pool European resources to develop top-of-the-range exascale supercomputers for processing big data, based on competitive European technology.
+The European High-Performance Computing Joint Undertaking (EuroHPC JU) is pooling European resources to develop top-of-the-range exascale supercomputers for processing big data, based on competitive European technology.

-The supercomputer will be hosted by LUMI consortium.
-The LUMI (Large Unified Modern Infrastructure) consortium countries are Finland, Belgium, Czech Republic, Denmark, Estonia, Norway, Poland, Sweden and Switzerland.
+The supercomputer will be hosted by the LUMI consortium.
+The LUMI (Large Unified Modern Infrastructure) consortium countries are Finland, Belgium, Czech Republic, Denmark, Estonia, Iceland, Norway, Poland, Sweden and Switzerland.

 LUMI will be one of the world’s best known scientific instruments for the lifespan of 2021–2026.